E. J. Korvette: Decline and closure

-Korvette's decline and closure are variously attributed to inconsistent management, failure to focus on merchandise it knew (such as appliances), and ultimately attempting to compete directly with the department stores in areas such as fashion (when it had neither the expertise nor the right store atmosphere).
+Korvette's decline and closure are variously attributed to inconsistent management, failure to focus on merchandise it knew (such as appliances), and ultimately attempting to compete directly with the department stores in areas such as fashion, despite having neither the expertise nor the right store atmosphere for that.

 In February 1961, Eugene Ferkauf brought Jack Schwadron in from Alexander's Department Stores as general merchandise manager of ready-to-wear.
 Schwadron was elected vice president and named president of Korvette's in 1964.

-Upon becoming President of Korvette, Schwadron is quoted saying "When we went first to Detroit, people thought you spelled our name with a "C" and we were something you drive.
-But after 90 days, our customers - and our competitors - knew exactly who we were" and "Our profitability has been hampered by the rapidity with which we have opened new stores...But we have finally been able to build the kind of base from which we can develop profitably into a nationwide company.”
+Upon becoming president of Korvette, Schwadron is quoted saying: "When we went first to Detroit, people thought you spelled our name with a 'C' and we were something you drive.
+But after 90 days, our customers—and our competitors—knew exactly who we were" and "Our profitability has been hampered by the rapidity with which we have opened new stores...But we have finally been able to build the kind of base from which we can develop profitably into a nationwide company."

 Of note was E. J. Korvette's venture into the home entertainment business.
-The retailer established a rather out of context series of high-end audio salons within selected stores.
+The retailer established a rather out-of-context series of high-end audio salons within selected stores.
 Korvettes went so far as to market its own "XAM" brand of stereo receivers, amplifiers (some manufactured by Harman Kardon and Roland), television sets, and speakers.
 (XAM was rumored to be a tribute to the owner's deceased dog, Max.)

-In June 1965, Schwadron resigned over policy differences including opposing philosophies on merchandising, methods of advertising and public relations, among others.
+In June 1965, Schwadron resigned over policy differences, including opposing philosophies on merchandising, methods of advertising and public relations, among others.

-In late 1965, Korvette's formed its own Home Furnishings Division and ceased subcontracting furniture and carpet sales.
+In late 1965, Korvette's formed its own home furnishings division and ceased subcontracting furniture and carpet sales.
 A complex warehousing and distribution network was established.
 A central distribution warehouse was established in Danville, Virginia.
 This location received furniture, purchased by its buyers located in East Paterson, New Jersey, and in turn reshipped individual customer orders based on promised delivery dates.
-The sold merchandise was then shipped to delivery warehouses in East Paterson and Pennsauken, New Jersey, and Jessup, Maryland for final prep and delivery.
+The sold merchandise was then shipped to delivery warehouses in East Paterson and Pennsauken, New Jersey, and Jessup, Maryland, for final preparation and delivery.
 The furniture distribution group was active until it closed at the end of 1977.

 By 1966, Korvette's had begun to decline and chose to merge with Spartan Industries, a soft goods retailer.
 Eugene Ferkauf was eased out of the company leadership, and Spartan managers attempted to revive the company.